houguagua/gitskills/readme.txt

-Creating a new branch is queck;
+Creating a new branch is quick & simple;
 Ignore this file;